Racial Equity & Justice

 Equity vs. Equality

-To have an equal chance at leading a healthy and prosperous life, Detroit children need equitable supports and resources.
+We call for equity for Detroit kids.
+Simply put, equity means that those who need more, receive more.
+To have an equal chance at leading a healthy and prosperous life, Detroit children need equitable support and resources.

 Equity vs. Justice

-Our working definition is that equity refers to actions, processes, and practices while justice refers to the outcome or result.
+Equity refers to actions, processes, and practices while justice refers to the outcome or result.

 Equity in Action